xavierpok/tp/docs/DeveloperGuide.md

        Expected: No filtering takes place.
 Error message is displayed.
 4. Filtering a contact by company
    1. Test case: `filter c/google` <br>
-      Expected: Displays all contacts with Google (case-insensitive) as their company in the list view.
+      Expected: Displays all contacts with "google" (case-insensitive) as their company in the list view.
    2. Test case: `filter c/` <br>
       Expected: No filtering takes place.
 Error message is displayed.
 5. Filtering a contact by job
     1. Test case: `filter j/ceo` <br>
-       Expected: Displays all contacts with CEO (case-insensitive) as their job in the list view.
+       Expected: Displays all contacts with "ceo" (case-insensitive) as their job in the list view.
     2. Test case: `filter j/` <br>
        Expected: No filtering takes place.
 Error message is displayed.
 6. Filtering a contact by tags
     1. Test case: `filter t/important` <br>
-       Expected: Displays all contacts with important (case-insensitive) as their tag in the list view.
+       Expected: Displays all contacts with "important" (case-insensitive) as their tag in the list view.
     2. Test case: `filter t/` <br>
        Expected: No filtering takes place.
 Error message is displayed.
 7. Filtering a contact by marked status